pranavAL/Generative-Deep-Learning/README.md

 # Deep Learning
-The repository consists of codes and important notes from various books Generative Deep Learning by David Foster and Practical Deep Learning for Cloud, Mobile and Edge.
+The repository consists of codes and important notes from various books like
+* Generative Deep Learning by David Foster
+* Practical Deep Learning for Cloud, Mobile and Edge by Siddha Ganju and Meher Kasam.